Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Conclusion

 \section{Conclusion}

-We present Structure from Action (\ours), a learning framework that discovers 3D parts geometry and joint parameters of unseen articulated objects through a sequence of inferred interactions.
-Our results show that by coupling interactions and perception, the model can discover and reconstruct 3D articulated CAD models (e.g., URDFs) of objects from unseen categories and with unknown kinematic structures.
-These results and findings substantiate \ours's potential to enable robots to interact with and to reconstruct 3D articulated CAD models of unknown articulated objects autonomously.
+We present \ours, a learning framework that discovers 3D parts geometry and joint parameters of novel articulated objects through a sequence of inferred interactions.
+Our results show that by coupling interactions and perception, the model can discover and reconstruct 3D articulated CAD models of objects from novel categories and with unknown kinematic structures.
+These results substantiate \ours's potential to enable robots to interact and reconstruct 3D articulated CAD models autonomously.

-\acknowledgments{This work was supported in part by National Science Foundation under 2143601, 2037101, and 2132519.
+{ \mypara{Acknowledgements.} This work was supported in part by NSF Awards \#2143601, \#2037101, and \#2132519.
 We would like to thank Google for the UR5 robot hardware.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.}
+SYG is supported by a NSF Graduate Research Fellowship.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors. }